Often working hand-in-hand with SEO, CRO (conversion rate optimisation) is an essential part of digital marketing

 CRO gives you greater control over how your users interact with your content.
 It puts you in charge of the paths they take to achieve conversion, but it isn’t always easy to get them to complete their journey.

 To achieve conversion rates, users must take action on your website either by getting in touch with you or buying a product.
-Successful CRO increases profits, website traffic and ensures you are being customer-centric.
+A successful CRO increases profits and website traffic and ensures you are being customer-centric.
 Optimising your conversion rate includes analysing and gathering data, running tests, and finding solutions to form a new hypothesis.
 The core components of the CRO process are website and customer analysis, site experimentation and A/B testing, implementation, and evolution.
 Once you have done these, you repeat until you have figured out what it is you do (or don’t do) that increases your conversions, whether it’s to do with your content quality, webpage loading speed, CTA placements, or visuals.

 Why is CRO so important?